 - New Journey (Safe Harbor) program Advocate at the Milwaukee Rescue Mission (March 2018 – Present).

 - Church-Planting Elder/Pastor at South City Church, Milwaukee (April 2016 – March 2018).

 - Youth Leader and Pastoral Intern at Lake Drive Baptist Church (January 2009 – March 2016).

 - Theological Assistant Reference Librarian at Rolfing Memorial Library at Trinity Evangelical Divinity School (August 2012 – December 2015).

 - Counselor, Bible speaker, and theological trainer of summer staff at Lake Lundgren Bible Camp (Summers of 2008-2012).

 - Ministry director of college society.
 Involved leading a nursing home ministry and a tutoring ministry at the Milwaukee Rescue Mission (2010-2011).

 - Author, speaker, and contributor at various Christian organizations and websites.

 In my free time, I enjoy reading, writing, spending time with friends and family, athletics (namely, soccer and volleyball), spending time outdoors, listening to music, playing drums and cajon, and cheering for U.S. Soccer or the Green Bay Packers.

-The area of study in which I am most interested is Biblical theology and redemptive history and their implications for hermeneutics (e.g., issues of continuity and discontinuity within redemptive-history such as the relationship between Israel and the Church) and preaching (e.g., preaching all of scripture), as well as applied ecclesiology — otherwise known as philosophy of ministry and execution of church practice.
+The areas of study in which I am most interested are Biblical theology and redemptive history and their implications for hermeneutics (e.g., issues of continuity and discontinuity across redemptive-history) and preaching (e.g., preaching Christ from all of scripture), as well as applied ecclesiology — otherwise known as philosophy of ministry and execution of church practice.